stoplightio/studio/docs/Design-and-Modeling/01-getting-started.md

 - Publish all or part of your API
 - Send requests to your API to debug it
-- Create a mock API based on your design
+- Create a mock API based on your descriptions
-- Validate your API spec with Spectral, our open source API description linter
+- Validate your files with Spectral, our open-source API description linter
 - ...and much more

 ## Getting Started